kupka/libsrd5/README.md

 Any names, values and play mechanics inside the `ogl` subfolder are dual-licensed under either the terms of the Open Game License 1.0a (see libsrd5/ogl/LICENSE-OGL) and the Create Commons Attribution 4.0 International License ("CC-BY-4.0").

-By using and/or distributing libsrd5 in its full form, you must agree to and adhere to the terms of the AGPL and any of the OGL 1.0a or CC-BY-4.0.
+By using and/or distributing libsrd5 in its full form, you must agree to and adhere to the terms of the AGPL <ins>and one of</ins> either the OGL 1.0a or CC-BY-4.0.

+This project has chosen to license the SRD 5.1 content under the terms of CC-BY-4.0.

-> This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of
+> This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of <br>
 > the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
-The
+The<br>
-> SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at
+> SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at<br>
 > https://creativecommons.org/licenses/by/4.0/legalcode.